 Section 2: Election of Executive Committee.

 (a) The Chair, for the following calendar year shall be elected by a majority of the members of the Board at a regular Board of Trustee meeting.
 If a voting member of the Board of Trustees cannot be present to submit a vote, they may be contacted via telephone for a vote during this election meeting.
 If they cannot be reached for a telephone vote, their vote will not be counted.
 If no candidate receives a majority vote of the members of the Board, there shall be a run-off election between the two candidates receiving the highest number of votes.
 The candidate receiving the highest number of votes in the run-off election shall be elected to the position.
 The Chair is selected from the present and past members of the Board of Trustees who have served on the Board at least (1) year during the three (3) preceding years.

-(b) The remaining Executive Committee positions for the following calendar year Vice-Chair, Treasurer and Executive Recorder are elected by the Board of Trustees at the first organizational meeting of the new Board.
-The election process will be conducted in the following order by the Board of Trustees: Vice Chair, Treasurer and Executive Recorder.
+(b) The remaining Executive Committee positions for the following calendar year Vice-Chair, Treasurer and Secretary are elected by the Board of Trustees at the first organizational meeting of the new Board.
+The election process will be conducted in the following order by the Board of Trustees: Vice Chair, Treasurer and Secretary.
 Each position is filled by election by a majority vote of the members of the Board.
 If no candidate receives a majority vote of the members of the Board, there will be a run-off election between the two candidates receiving the highest number of votes.
 The candidate receiving the highest number of votes in the run-off election shall be elected to the position.

 Section 3: Duties of Trustees.